MaisonetteWorld/slate/source/index.html.md

 # Minis

-Update a mini.
-Users can update their own minis, admins can update minis for others.
+Get a logged in users minis

 ## Create a mini